jkvastad/Minimal-Unity-Netcode-Project/README.md

 ## Use Cases

 Below are listed a few common use cases and related problems which may arise.
 The purpose of MUNP is to test these use cases to see if connection is successful.
-To use MUNP for testing, build MUNP or get the build file here **TODO: add link**, then run the .exe file to start an instance of MUNP. **TODO: explain wireshark basics to see if packages arrive at all.**
+To use MUNP for testing, build MUNP or get the build file here **TODO: add link**, then run the .exe file to start an instance of MUNP.

 ### Localhost to Localhost